sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-searchscopes-scope-faviconurl.md

 # FaviconURL

-`FaviconURL` specifies the path to an icon for a specific Internet Explorer® Search Scope.
+`FaviconURL` specifies the path to an icon for a specific Internet Explorer Search Scope.

 ## Values